thefon/tutorial/README.md

-# Django Girls Tutorial
+# BHP Django Girls Tutorial

 This is the source code repository for the Django Girls Tutorial.
 Django Girls Tutorial is used on [tutorial.djangogirls.org](http://tutorial.djangogirls.org) so if you want to read it, please go there.
 If you want to contribute please do go further with this file.

 # How to contribute

-The Django Girls Tutorial is licensed under a [*Creative Commons Attribution-ShareAlike 4.0*](https://creativecommons.org/licenses/by-sa/4.0/) license.
+The Django Girls Tutorial is licensed under a [_Creative Commons Attribution-ShareAlike 4.0_](https://creativecommons.org/licenses/by-sa/4.0/) license.
 Everyone is free to add, edit and correct the tutorial.

 # Editing basics